SpencerHenry/Disc-sim/disc-sim/index.markdown

 - **Providing Feedback**: Your feedback is crucial for our continuous improvement.
 Please share your thoughts and suggestions

+spencer.henry182@myci.csuci.edu

 Thank you for visiting the Disc-Sim project.
 We hope you find our tools helpful and innovative!

+## Acknowledgements

+I would like to thank Dr. Vida Vakilian for her support of the Project.